Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Convert/Convert.md

 | **eBook** | EPUB, AZW3 |
 | **Comics** | CBZ, CBR |

 PDF to Excel extracts tabular data and writes one worksheet per detected table.
 PDF to eBook (EPUB/AZW3) uses the bundled Calibre runtime.
-PDF/X is the print-optimized variant of PDF/A and is chosen from the same Archive / Print option (it needs Ghostscript, which is in the standard Docker image).
+PDF/X is a separate standard for print exchange, not a variant of the archival PDF/A standard.
+Both are available through Archive / Print; PDF/X conversion requires Ghostscript.

 ---